SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPersonEntity/GetAssociate.md

 # NSAssociate GetAssociate()

-The associate owning this person (similar to contact.Associate) - usually blank.
+The associate owning this person (similar to contact.Associate)* usually blank.
 Use the Person.Contact.Associate instead.
 Intended for use when individual persons are created (i.e. when Person.Contact is blank)

 **Returns:** NSAssociate